10quality/wp-file/README.md

 ### Authentication

-Wordpress will require to authenticate a url in order to validate if filesystem credentials are in place.
+WordPress will require to authenticate a url in order to validate if filesystem credentials are in place.

 If you need to authenticate a specific url, pass it like this: